Kareem21/CS253-project-code/README.md

 Imagine manipulation program that rotates,transforms and mirrors .alpha and .PGM images.
 Project was done for my CS253 (Software engineering in C++) class.
+The program reads in either .alpha or .PGM images and take CLI argument options like -r90 (rotate by 90% clockwise)

+Tasks included: Ability to rotate by factors

 The final task was to optimize the code and one of the things I did was add the O3 flag.

 Try it out